dyno-might/dyno-might.github.io/_posts/2023-05-08-procrastination.md

 ![cancer survival rates](/img/procrastination/cancer.svg)

-But it was incredibly hard to make any progress.
+But it was incredibly hard to make myself work on this.
 Eventually, I realized:

 1. It's almost impossible to tell if survival rates changed because of new treatments, different detection rates, or changes in lifestyles.